THE RESEARCH PROGRAMME

 The problem is to develop a suitable framework for summarising, thinking about, and assessing such competencies.

-Two possible frameworks have been published: One (in Competence in Modern Society) by Dr. John Raven and, the other by Lyle and Signe Spencer (in Competence at Work).
+Two possible frameworks have been published: One (in Competence in Modern Society) by Prof. John Raven and, the other by Lyle and Signe Spencer (in Competence at Work).

 Both are grounded in the framework for thinking about, and assessing, "motives" developed by David McClelland and his co-workers.

-Correctly understood, McClelland's measures are not measures of motivation, but measures of the competence to carry out valued activities ... defined in such terms as inventing new scientific theories or putting people at ease.
+Correctly understood, McClelland's measures are not measures of motivation, still less "personality", but measures of the competence to carry out valued activities ... defined in such terms as inventing new scientific theories, manipulating groups, organisations, or societies, or putting people at ease.

-They measure the respondent's competence to carry out selected tasks by finding out how many of a number of identifiable, cumulative and sustainable, components of competence he or she displays spontaneously while carry out specific kinds of activity.
+They measure the respondent's competence to carry out selected tasks by finding out how many of a number of identifiable, cumulative, and substitutable, components of competence he or she displays spontaneously while carry out specific kinds of activity.

 Pursuit of these insights leads to the realisation that psychologists have probably been misguided in their attempt to classify people in terms of scores on variables (as in physics).
-They should rather have been seeking to describe people in terms of their motives and the components of competence they display when carrying out valued tasks, in a manner analogous to the descriptive statements Chemists make about substances.
+They should rather have been seeking to describe people in terms of their motives and the components of competence they display when carrying out valued tasks, in a manner analogous to the descriptive statements Chemists make about substances or biologists in classifying plants and animals.

 Research in which this alternative way of thinking about competence and its assessment has been translated into practice and has led to some extraordinary reversals of some of the most "well established" findings in educational and occupational psychology.